Otolaryngology Services in Amarillo, Texas

-Patients suffering from ear, nose and throat (ENT) issues can receive specialized care at Northwest Texas Physician Group.
+Patients suffering from ear, nose and throat (ENT) issues can receive specialized care at Northwest Physicians Group.
 ENT physicians, also known as otolaryngologists, can diagnose and treat a wide range of disorders using minimally invasive techniques.
-Common conditions we treat include:

 An ear infection happens when viruses or bacteria enter the ear canal.
 They can cause pain and fever in children as well as adults.
 We provide care for all types of ear infections, including swimmer’s ear, which is an infection in the outer ear canal.
 Other infections may affect the inner or middle ear.
 Ear infections can cause itching, redness, pain and swelling and pus may drain from the ear.
 Antibiotics are often used to treat ear infections.